You have a camera, a flash, and a tripod. You’re ready to get into real estate photography, but you’re not exactly sure how to make money from it.

 If your Instagram shows a mix of interiors, flower close-ups, and photos of your puppy, people will have a tough time thinking of you when they need something specific.
 You might consider creating separate social media accounts that focus solely on your photography.

 The toughest part of entering any niche of photography is getting some traction going with a client list.
 If you set yourself up with solid research, a clean and thought-out client process, and some visibility online and in person, you’ll soon have a steady flow of photo shoots to build on!
+For more information on the business, check our articles tips on creating magazine worthy interior photography.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: